Name: Laura K.

 When asked, she answered:

-What is the best part about planning the wedding?
-Spending time with my mom.
+What is the best part about planning the

-What is the worst part about planning the wedding?
-Having to make so many thousand little decisions—it’s exhausting.
+What is the worst part about planning the

-What is something you’d do different?
-I knew what I wanted and didn’t deviate from my original vision, but looking back I wish I was more opening minded to alternate concepts.
+from my original vision, but looking back I wish I was more opening minded to

 Advice for Brides-to-Be?
-Don’t waste your time fretting about things and hire a wedding coordinator!
+Don’t waste your time fretting about

 The Celebration

-Arriving at Laura and Tim’s wedding was like stepping into a timeless photograph.
-From beginning to end, one couldn’t deny the traditional purity and evade the elegant aura.
+Laura and Tim’s wedding was like stepping into a timeless photograph.
+From

 Christina Perri’s A Thousand Years, performed by Rembrandt live band.
 The sweet first dance moment followed by a prayer blessing for the rest of the evening kick started the night’s celebration.
 After a four-course meal, the best man speech, maid of honor speech, a word from the bride’s parents and a whole lot of dancing, the marvelous event neared its end.

-I stepped into the church that afternoon admiring its beauty and was enchanted by the elegance surrounding me at the reception, but I left with a joyful heart knowing that I witnessed a pure display of everlasting love between Laura and Tim.
+surrounding me at the reception, but I left with a joyful heart knowing that I

 Wedding Highlights